-- Real-time alerting is further benefit of big data analytics in health care.
+- Real-time alerting is a further benefit of big data analytics in healthcare.
 Wearable technology can collect patients’ health data continuously and send this data to the cloud for medical professionals to access as well as issuing an alert when data is out of the ordinary or dangerous.
-For example, if a patient’s blood pressure increases alarmingly, the system can send an alert in real time to the doctor who can then take action to reach the patient and treat the problem.
+For example, if a patient’s blood pressure increases alarmingly, the system can send an alert in real-time to the doctor who can then take action to reach the patient and treat the problem.

-With decades of expertise in the design and manufacture of network solutions, AFL Hyperscale have the capabilities and infrastructure to support evolving health care networks, from network design to a full connectivity solution.
+With decades of expertise in the design and manufacture of network solutions, AFL Hyperscale has the capabilities and infrastructure to support evolving healthcare networks, from network design to a full connectivity solution.

 Your network can grow and depend upon AFL Hyperscale.
 The World, Connected.